starkdigitalmediaservices/commonutility/README.md

 * actionCallback (required:callback) - callback when action trigger which return selected row id from table

 ### paginationProps config
-* totalCount (required:Number) - total count of record for pagination
+* totalItems (required:Number) - total count of record for pagination
 * itemsPerPage (required:Number) - to dispay no of record per page
+* onPageChange (optional: callback) - to get current page selected

 ### dependencies package